-This is the reason why it has been studied to assess the effects of bacopa on memory loss and mild cognitive impairment in the early stages of Alzheimer's disease (Peth-nui 2010, Chaudari 2017, Nemetchek 2017, Sahoo 2018).
+This is why it has been studied to assess the effects of bacopa on memory loss and mild cognitive impairment in the early stages of Alzheimer's disease (Peth-nui 2010, Chaudari 2017, Nemetchek 2017, Sahoo 2018).

 Label: Catechol- O-methyl transferase (COMT), Prolyl endopeptidase (PEP), Poly (ADP-ribose) polymerase (PARP), Oxygen radical absorbance capacity (ORAC) - after Dethe, 2016

-Different cognitive abilities were assessed using the Mini Mental State Examination Scale (MMSES) at baseline and the end of the study.
+Different cognitive abilities were assessed using the Mini-Mental State Examination Scale (MMSES) at baseline and the end of the study.

 At the end of the study, scores were significantly better in aspects such as spatial-temporal disorientation, attention, reading, writing and comprehension.
-In addition, patients reported improved quality of life, decreased irritability and insomnia (Goswami 2011).
+In addition, patients reported improved quality of life, and decreased irritability and insomnia (Goswami 2011).

 Improved cognitive function and memory in adults

-Several randomised, double-blind, placebo-controlled studies in healthy individuals, demonstrate that bacopa improves memory.
+Several randomised, double-blind, placebo-controlled studies in healthy individuals demonstrate that bacopa improves memory.